mui/material-ui/docs/data/joy/customization/dark-mode/dark-mode.md

 ## Dark mode by default

-To have dark mode as a default for your app, set `defaultMode: 'dark'`.
+To set dark mode as default for your app, use `defaultMode: 'dark'`.

 {{"demo": "DarkModeByDefault.js"}}